muhammadhnf97/React-Image-Annotator/README.md

 2. **Annotation Logic**:
     - If `startCoordinate` and `endCoordinate` are null, the user can annotate the image manually using the provided tools.
+    - If `startCoordinate` and `endCoordinate` have values, the annotation will be automatically applied based on these coordinates.